ewxrjk/bank/README.md

 The token is embedded into HTML pages and must be presented with all mutating operations.
 Non-mutating requests require only the cookie.

+The JavaScript UI uses [jQuery](https://jquery.com/) heavily.
+It constrains the jQuery code using sub-resource integrity.